 - The Company's three-year average adjusted burn rate.
-Our three-year average adjusted "burn rate" was 2.97% for fiscal years 2019 through 2021, which is lower than mean rate of 3.40% for Health Care Equipment & Services Companies in the Russell 3000.
+Our three-year average adjusted "burn rate" was 3.60% for fiscal years 2020 through 2022, which is lower than the mean rate of 6.18% for Health Care Equipment & Services Companies in the Russell 3000.
 The adjusted burn rate counts each award other than stock options and stock appreciation rights (a "full value award") as equivalent to two option shares to facilitate comparisons across companies.
-The adjusted burn rate is the total number of shares subject to awards (as adjusted to equate full value awards to options shares) granted to participants in a single year expressed as a percent of our basic weighted average common shares outstanding for that year. - Estimated duration of shares available for issuance under the 2019 Plan, as amended.
-Based on the shares that remain available for awards under the 2019 Plan and the addition of 800,000 shares subject to the amendment, we expect that the share reserve under the 2019 Plan, as amended, to be sufficient to accommodate awards up through our fiscal 2024.
+The adjusted burn rate is the total number of shares subject to awards (as adjusted to equate full value awards to options shares) granted to participants in a single year expressed as a percent of our basic weighted average common shares outstanding for that year. - Equity plan overhang relative to Peer Group.
+Equity plan overhang is a commonly used measure of the potential dilution to shareholders of awards granted, or that may be granted, under equity award plans.
+Equity plan overhang is expressed as a percentage calculated by dividing outstanding equity awards plus shares remaining available for grant under equity plans by the total outstanding shares of the issuer.
+Both before and after the proposed increase, we calculate that the equity plan overhang for the Company is in the middle third of average equity plan overhang of the Peer Group identified in the Compensation Discussion and Analysis section of this proxy statement.